 Hearing aids are built with four basic parts: the microphone, the processor, the receiver, and the battery.

 The microphone captures the natural sound surrounding the hearing aid user.
 Microphones can be either directional, picking up sound in front of the wearer, or omni directional, where sound is captured from every direction.
 When a microphone captures sound, it is converted to a digital message and sent to the processor.

-The processor reads the microphone’s digital message and customizes what is amplified to the user’s needs.
+The processor reads the microphone’s digital message and customizes what is amplified.
 After programming by a hearing healthcare professional, the processor will be able to enhance speech recognition, amplify certain sounds, cancel feedback and eliminate background noise.
 A hearing aid’s quality is determined by its processing abilities as it is able to be customized to benefit the unique needs of the user.

-The battery keeps the hearing aid on and functioning as it was created to.
+The battery keeps the hearing aid on and functioning.
 Depending on the hearing aid style and capabilities, disposable batteries can last anywhere from 3-20 days.
 Rechargeable batteries were created to be powered throughout the day after an overnight charge.
-More on batteries will be discussed in the battery section.
+More on batteries is discussed in the battery section.